rgbivvv/slogger/README.md

 This project is under active development, so expect some bugs when using it.

-Create a `config.py` that defines the following variables:
+Create a `config.py` in `lib/` that defines the following variables:

 ```python
 SITE_NAME="example.com"